volatilemolotov/beam/learning/tour-of-beam/learning-content/java/introduction/introduction-concepts/description.md

 > Appending the method .withValidation will check for required command-line arguments and validate argument values.

-Building your PipelineOptions this way lets you specify any of the options as a command-line argument.

-> **Note**: The WordCount example pipeline demonstrates how to set pipeline options at runtime by using command-line options.

 ### Creating custom options

 You can add your own custom options in addition to the standard `PipelineOptions`.